mateo713/visualizing-mathematics/README.md

 # visualizing-mathematics
 This is a personnal repository under the MIT license containing all my programs that are related to data visualization, in particular with matplotlib and visualizing mathematical formulas or concepts.

 Every program (only one for now) in this repository that I plan on expanding, is to be used freely by people, mainly as a learning tool, either to learn a little more about python programming, or as a tool to visualize certain mathematical concepts.
+These should be usable by people who aren't very skilled with python, all that is needed is a python distribution with the right third party modules.

 The 60 lines below explain the point of the first program, Integral approximations visualizer.py, and how to use it, in case this wasn't clear enough when running it.